wolfy-j/lodm/README.md

 At this moment such module depends on whole set of spiral components (simply because they all in a same repo) and their nested dependencies, however this state is kept only until every component will get it's own repository (feel free to propose your help or suggestion).

 ## Standalone usage
-Spiral ODM component can also be used outside of any framework and standalone module, check what configurations and container bindings are set in service provider.
+Spiral ODM component can also be used outside of any framework as standalone module, check what configurations and container bindings are set in service provider.